How to Inject Hcg Diet Shots – Subcutaneous and Intramuscular Injections

 Take a deep breath, and don’t hold your breath while doing your injection.

-With clean fingers, gently gather the skin and fat in the area you cleaned with the alcohol pad.
+You can either go straight in, or with clean fingers, gently gather the skin and fat in the area you cleaned with the alcohol pad.
 Don’t pinch it tight.
-If you pinch it tightly, there is no room in the tissue for the fluid you are injecting, so your shot will sting more, you are more likely to bruise, and the HCG will probably seep back out the needle hole.
+If you pinch it tightly, there is no room in the tissue for the fluid you are injecting, so your shot will sting more, you are more likely to bruise, and the HCG will probably seep back out.

 Bruising from hCG Diet Injections

 Bruising means you got too close to a small blood vessel, or even went through it with the injection needle.
 They will fade and go away just like any other bruise you’ve gotten in the past.
 If you notice bleeding when you pull your needle out, you will probably get a tiny bruise.
 Apply pressure gently until the bleeding stops.
 If you don’t apply pressure, you might get a small lump in addition to the bruise…this is called a hematoma, or collection of blood under the skin.
 It will dissolve and go away in a few days.

 Tingling, redness, pain on injection site.
 Just as with bruising, you will probably experience some of these even with perfect injection technique.

 You can experience all of these if you get too close to a little nerve.
 There is no way to know where these nerves lie under your skin ahead of time.
 Generally, injecting in the areas outlined above in the appropriate injection sites section will keep you away from major nerves.
 Redness can also be due to the alcohol you used to rub the site with.
 And if you have fair skin, you are more likely to have some redness too.

 All these reactions should go away within several minutes.
 If they don’t, you can apply some ice to the area and see if that helps.

 If you consistently have pain on injection, or are very anxious about self injecting, you can try numbing the area with an ice cube first.
 Be careful not to overly cool the skin.